napari/napari.github.io/fundamentals/shapes.md

 All our layers can be rendered in both 2D and 3D mode, and one of our viewer buttons can toggle between each mode.
-The number of dimensions sliders will be 2 or 3 less then the total number of dimensions of the layer.
+The number of dimensions sliders will be 2 or 3 less than the total number of dimensions of the layer.
 See for example the `examples/nD_shapes.py` to see shapes in both 2D and 3D:

 ![image]({{ '/assets/tutorials/nD_shapes.gif' | relative_url }})